 Scheduling is automated by a well-integrated IoT system.
-Intelligent algorithms collect data from sensors, match it to the profile of the most qualified field service technician to make the fix, and schedule a service at the earliest or best opportunity.
+Intelligent algorithms collect data from IoT sensors, match it to the profile of the most qualified field service technician to make the fix, and schedule a service at the earliest or best opportunity.

 All of this could potentially happen without any human intervention, allowing businesses to focus their workforce on core revenue-generating tasks.
-Timely reminders and notifications to the stakeholders and users of such activities, allowing them to maintain control or make any necessary changes.
+Timely reminders and notifications to the stakeholders and users of such activities, allows them to maintain control or make any necessary changes.

 Automation and Real-Time Communication

 AI sensors installed on machines emit a wealth of vital information about the state of the machinery or installation.
 The alerts and information provide stakeholders with timely notifications and allow them to take proactive action.